Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 So for instance, if you differentiate between a new hire, you might need to go and visit them a lot more, or see them in the office a lot more, versus a very seasoned person is very comfortable with the remote working.
 Has been working that way for years.
 And every now and again, you'll need them, but you'll really use that time, that valuable time.

 Cathal Divilly: You talked about the channels there Colin, which is interesting, right?
-And I often, I often wonder like who's listening right?
-I know a couple of organisations we spoke to over the last few weeks and there’s a heavy reliance on emails, and every email seems to have Urgent written on it, and I wonder if everything is urgent like is anything urgent, you know?
+And I often, I often wonder like, who's listening right?
+I know a couple of organisations we spoke to over the last few weeks and there’s a heavy reliance on emails, and every email seems to have Urgent written on it, and I wonder if everything is urgent, like is anything urgent, you know?

-Dr Colin Hugues: Yeah, emails a great tool but I have to say I kind of hate email as well, and I've grown to hate it because it's very difficult, like the volume of emails are insane and I don't know, like I'm sure most people are similar.
-You know, on a daily basis I'm getting emails from colleagues, students, bosses, partners in industry, graduates like it… Just you know sales emails and all sorts of different – it’s nonstop, and it's again even just, even if you're effective at managing those and you do your little ‘fo ur Ds’ time management, you Do it or Date-activate it or Delete it or Delegate it.
+Dr Colin Hughes: Yeah, emails a great tool but I have to say I kind of hate email as well, and I've grown to hate it because it's very difficult, like the volume of emails are insane and I don't know, like I'm sure most people are similar.
+You know, on a daily basis I'm getting emails from colleagues, students, bosses, partners in industry, graduates like it… Just you know sales emails and all sorts of different – it’s nonstop, and it's again even just, even if you're effective at managing those and you do your little ‘four Ds’ time management, you Do it or Date-activate it or Delete it or Delegate it.
 Or any of those things, even to do all of that, still with a huge volume of emails, that still takes a lot of time, so I know people are moving to other channels and a lot of organisations move different, use different types of platforms and so on and, but what I found is like good collaboration tools are really important.

 And that feeling of support from people, I mentioned support being really crucial.
 People need to feel that their leader is available.
 You know that notion of perceived proximity is really important in virtual kind of working arrangements.
 So, if I'm stuck on something, I know you're a busy Cathal, and you're my manager.
 Can you just?
 I'm going to send you a quick WhatsApp or quick IM, can you just give me a green light on something or can you give me?
 Can we jump on a call for literally five minutes and give me your perspective on something?
 They're the things that sometimes people need either permission for something or a bit of objective thinking around something a bit of advice.